 Step 3 ~ Use a cloth measuring tape to measure the tablecloth.
 Hold the metal edge of the tape at the corner of the fold and lay it across the folded side (where your pins are) to the edge of the fabric.
 Make your first mark.
 Repeat on the other side of the fabric where your first fold was.
 My mark was at 27 1/2 inches, half of the width of the fabric.

 Step 4 ~ Holding the metal edge of the tape at the corner of the fold, slowly move it around the fabric, marking the length of your tablecloth with the pencil.

 When you are finished making your measurement, use good sewing scissors to cut along the line.
 You now have your tablecloth.
-Take out the pins and re~iron, if necessary.
+Take out the pins and re-iron, if necessary.

 NOTE: At this point, you want to hem your tablecloth.
-You can turn the fabric up 1/2 inches around the circumference of the tablecloth and press the seam.
+You can turn the fabric up 1/2 inch around the circumference of the tablecloth and press the seam.
 Then you can either use Fabric Glue to make the hem or sew on your machine.

 Here’s my finished tablecloth.
 In full disclosure, in the interest of time, I didn’t hem the tablecloth, but I will before I fold it away.